JabRef/jabref/docs/decisions/0020-use-Jackson-to-parse-study-yml.md

 ## Context and Problem Statement

 The study definition file is formulated as a YAML document.
-To accessed the definition within JabRef this document has to be parsed.
+To access the definition within JabRef this document has to be parsed.
 What parser should be used to parse YAML files?

 ## Considered Options